-OP232 OPHTHALMIC DESIGN & DISPENSING II OP233 OPHTHALMIC DESIGN & DISPENSING II LAB
+OP232 OPHTHALMIC DESIGN & DISPENSING II

+OP233 OPHTHALMIC DESIGN & DISPENSING II LAB

+This course is a hybrid course in which a portion of the course (approximately 75%) is offere

 This course is a hybrid course in which a portion of the course (approximately 75%) is offered as distance learning, and another portion meets physically on campus (approximately 25%).
-Ideally, student will engage in weekly distance learning sessions and assignments, a weekly on-campus lab for a practical quiz and/or assignment, and a monthly regular on-campus lecture session.
+Ideally, students will engage in weekly distance learning sessions and assignments, a weekly on-campus lab for a practical quiz and/or assignment, and a monthly regular on-campus lecture session.